Adam Rusling

-Adam Rusling (born 25 May 2003) is an English professional rugby league footballer who plays as a for Cornwall R.L.F.C. in the RFL League 1.
+Adam Rusling (born 25 May 2003) is an English professional rugby league footballer who plays as a for the Goole Vikings in the RFL Championship.

 He has previously played for the Castleford Tigers in the Super League.

 Career

 Castleford Tigers

 On 11 July 2021, Rusling made his Super League début for the Castleford Tigers against the Salford Red Devils.

 Hull Kingston Rovers

 In November 2021, it was announced that he had joined Hull Kingston Rovers, his hometown club, on a reserve contract for 2022.

 In August 2022, Hull KR announced the departure of eleven players at the end of the season, including Rusling.

 Cornwall R.L.F.C.

 In May 2022, Rusling joined League 1 side Cornwall R.L.F.C. on a short-term loan deal from Hull KR.
 In June, after impressing in his first games, this loan deal was extended until the end of the season.
 He made 8 appearances, scoring 4 tries and 11 goals while on loan.

 In October 2022, following Rusling's release from Hull KR, Cornwall announced his signing on a permanent deal for the 2023 season.